Book a 30-Minute Call With Our Certified Consultant

 Why Property Strategy Matters More Than Limits

-Most companies asking how many custom properties can I create in HubSpot are actually asking a deeper question:
+Most companies asking how many custom properties can I create in HubSpot are actually asking a deeper question: Can our CRM grow with us without becoming messy?

 The answer is yes, but only with intentional design.